mziele1/connectx_mcts/README.md

 ### Playout Type
 There are two playout types:
 * Light - Completely random moves
-* Heavy - Select the first avalable: winning move, block an opponent's winning move, random move
+* Heavy - Select the first available: winning move, block an opponent's winning move, random move

 Generally light playouts give the best results since the code is simpler and faster, allowing more of the game tree to be explored in the same amount of time.
 Switch between types by modifying `playout_type` in mcts_agent.py.